neroist/sitelen-pona-ucsur-guide/README.md

 Installing the font:

-1. Download [nasin-nanpa-2.5.1.otf](https://github.com/ETBCOR/nasin-nanpa/releases/download/n2.5.1/nasin-nanpa-2.5.1.otf) ~~or the latest version from https://github.com/ETBCOR/nasin-nanpa/releases~~ (I don't think the latest version will work).
+1. Download [nasin-nanpa-2.5.1.otf](https://github.com/ETBCOR/nasin-nanpa/releases/download/n2.5.1/nasin-nanpa-2.5.1.otf).
+(Please note that the latest version will not work; the latest version of nasin nanpa now translations Latin characters as well as UCSUR, which messes things up).

 2. Convert nasin-nanpa-2.5.1.otf to [nasin-nanpa-2.5.1.ttf](https://www.mediafire.com/file/pj5nmp2io9y34qt/nasin-nanpa-2.5.1.ttf/file) (If you're not sure how, skip this step or click the link).